CDOT-EDX/Project/README.md

 ## Slide Creation Library for the internal use of the edX team at CDOT

+In order to have this version of the createSlide library working you will need the following files:
+    CDOT-EDX/Project/library/createSlide.js
+    CDOT-EDX/Project/library/statis/js/*
+    CDOT-EDX/Project/library/statis/css/*

 createSlide now supports one options object being passed on versus multiples...

 therefore use: `var anySlide = new AVIATION.Slide( options )`